The best spiced rum taste tested 2023

 If you love rum, you're sure to be a fan of spiced rum.
-Find your next favourite bottle with rum expert Ian Burrell's top must-try buys.
+Find your next favourite bottle with our top must-try buys.

 They say that rum is the new gin but in reality, it's spiced rums that are the new gins.
 These rums are made similarly to normal rum in that they are distilled from a byproduct of sugarcane – however, once flavours, spices or extra sugar are added to a rum, it becomes a rum liqueur, flavoured rum or spiced rum.

 With an amazing array of spices available to enhance the many rums on the market today, it's no wonder that this subcategory of the sugar cane spirit is becoming so popular.
-Here are 10 spiced rums that you have to try.
+Our drinks experts Ian Burrell and Richard Davie have selected their top picks of the best spiced rum, covering prices from £22-£40, to find a bottle to suit everyone.
+Whether you're looking for a spiced rum to mix into cocktails, prefer a heavily spiced style or are looking for something unique, our selection covers it all.

 This spiced rum was created in the tropical county of Cornwall by the owners of The Rum & Crab Shack in St Ives.
 It's made using a blend of rums from Trinidad and Barbados, which have been aged for up to three years, then married with spices.